flyingcircusio/check_journal/README.md

 so that log lines are not reported multiple times for recurrent runs of check_journal.
 See the man page for more options.

+## Building

+Standard Rust build procedures apply.
+Basicall, invoke

+> cargo build --release

+to obtain a binary.
+A Makefile is included for convenience which also builds the manpage.

+Build requirements:

+* *Rust* >= 1.41
+* *ronn* for compiling the man page

 ## Author

 The primary author is Christian Kauhaus <kc@flyingcircus.io>.